arx-deidentifier/arx/readme.md

  * Risk-based anonymization using different statistical models
  * Syntactic privacy models, such as k-anonymity, ℓ-diversity, t-closeness and δ-presence
  * Semantic privacy models, such as (ɛ, δ)-differential privacy
+ * Methods for optimizing the profitability of data publishing based on monetary cost-benefit analyses
  * Data transformation with generalization, suppression, microaggregation and top/bottom coding as well as global and local recoding
  * Methods for analyzing data utility
  * Methods for analyzing re-identification risks